University of Saint Francis-Fort Wayne logo

 Key Highlights

-• Established in 1890 by the Sisters of St. Francis of Perpetual Adoration as a teacher training school.
+• Founded in 1890 by the Sisters of St. Francis of Perpetual Adoration, initially as a teacher training school.

-• A private university with a current student body of 1,903.
+• A private university located in Fort Wayne, Indiana, with a vibrant student body of 1,903 students.

-• Renamed University of Saint Francis in 1998, reflecting its comprehensive growth and academic scope.
+• Officially became the University of Saint Francis in 1998, reflecting its comprehensive scope and expanded programs.

 Timeline